StarsoftAnalysis/HaggisContours/README.md

 The algorithm came to me while working on a version of [Ben Foxall's Moore-Neighbourhood contour finder](https://github.com/benfoxall/contours).

-In fact an important part of the method -- using an array of 'seen' flags to avoid reworking contours that have been found already -- come's straight from Foxall's code.
+In fact an important part of the method -- using an array of 'seen' flags to avoid reworking contours that have been found already -- comes straight from Foxall's code.

 ## Usage

     $ hcontours thingy.png

-will create a file called thingy-hc-t128m15A4L.svg.
+will create a file called thingy-hc-t128m15pA4L.svg.
 The numbers in the output SVG file name indicate the values used for the threshold, margin, and paper options -- in this case, the default values.

 ### Options